Formation and Evolution of Compact Object Binaries in AGN Disks: Method

 The statistical quantities of the disk stellar component in each cell are calculated as

 where $\mathrm{Dstar},l$ refers to the stellar component embedded within the AGN disk in the $l$th cell.
 We ignore the accretion and migration of stars captured by the AGN disk for simplicity.
 This is a conservative assumption for the merger fraction since it neglects the possibility for migration to increase the stellar density in the inner regions which would facilitate BH mergers by frequent binary-single interactions.
 Since we do not calculate the evolution of stars, we assume that their velocity dispersion and scale height match that of the BH disk component, given by Eq.~\eqref{eq:quantity_disk}.
 The density of the disk stellar component is calculated from the number of the stars by simply assuming that the stars reside in the same volume as the disk BH component ($V_l h_{\mathrm{c},\mathrm{DBH},l}/r_l$).
 The number of stars in the disk stellar component is calculated considering three factors.
 First we assume that stars form with rate ${\dot \Sigma}_\mathrm{*}$ in the outer regions of the AGN disk (Figure~\ref{fig:disk_model}, $\S$ \ref{sec:disk_model}).
 We ignore the evolution of newly formed stars.
 Second we assume that spherically distributed stars are captured in the AGN disk at the rate estimated in $\S$3 of \citet{Bartos17}. \citet{Bartos17} estimated the timescale on which objects are captured in the AGN disk based on the torque due to Bondi-Hoyle-Lyttleton accretion during crossing the AGN disk.
 In our simulation, we calculate the critical inclination angle of stellar orbits with respect to the AGN disk at which the alignment timescale (Eq.~11 of \citealt{Bartos17}) becomes the same as the elapsed time.
 We assume that the inclination of stars $\cos i$ is distributed uniformly between -1 and 1 as in \citet{Bartos17}, and derive the fraction of stars whose inclination is smaller than the critical inclination angle.
+We assume that gas within the Bondi-Hoyle-Lyttleton radius is captured by a star, and we neglect cases in which the stellar radius is larger than the Bondi-Hoyle-Lyttleton radius, which is realized for $v_i\gtrsim 300\,\mathrm{km/s}(m_{\mathrm{star},i}/0.36\,\Msun)^{1/2}$.
 In this way we calculate the number of stars captured in the AGN disk in each step.
 Third, we reduce the number of stars in the disk stellar component in the $l$th cell hosting the binary by one for each BH binary that experiences a hard binary-stellar single interaction with objects in the disk stellar component.
 This reflects the fact that the recoil kick following a hard BH binary-single interaction with the typical low-mass stars is so large that the interacting stars are usually kicked out from the AGN disk in the vertical direction.